PlayEveryWare/eos_plugin_for_unity/docs/readme_login.md

                     onLoginCallback);
         }
 ```
-### Auth Login Completed -> Attempt Connect Login
+### Handling Auth Login Results

-When Auth Login Completed with any `LoginCredentialType`, `StartLoginWithLoginTypeAndTokenCallback` gets called.
+When an Auth Login attempt finishes, `StartLoginWithLoginTypeAndTokenCallback` gets called and handles the login flow according to the result from Auth Login.
+* Auth Login returned `Success`: Login flow proceeds to perform a Connect Login attempt
-* At this point, for External Auth, Steam logged in successfully but Epic Account might not be linked yet, this function verifies that and starts the Connect Login flow if it is.
+* Auth Login returned `InvalidUser`: Implies that Steam(`External Auth`) logged in successfully but Epic Account wasn't linked yet, login flow prompts the user to link one.

 ```cs
     public void StartLoginWithLoginTypeAndTokenCallback(LoginCallbackInfo loginCallbackInfo)